Skip to main content

 For one simple reason: you wouldn't want to offer a new job to someone using their professional email address.

-Doing so could have a negative impact on your initial approach: the talent might hold you responsible for putting their job security at risk if someone discovers they're receiving job offers.
+Doing so could harm your initial approach: the talent might hold you responsible for putting their job security at risk if someone discovers they're receiving job offers.

 By using their professional email, you run the risk of them not responding at all.
 Receiving job offers in their work inbox might not be appropriate.